peter3125/kaldi-gstreamer-server/README.md

   * start ./worker.sh   and ./server.sh,  they'll start on ws://localhost:8890 by default
   * test with:  python kaldigstserver/client.py -r 32000 test/data/english_test.raw

+*NB!*:  if you're compiling your own models, the HCLG.fst is located at *exp/tri3b/graph/HCLG.fst*

 *NB!*: The server doesn't work quite correctly with ws4py 0.3.5 because of a bug I reported here: https://github.com/Lawouach/WebSocket-for-Python/issues/152.
 Use ws4py 0.3.2 instead.
 To install ws4py 0.3.2 using `pip`, run: